opensourcedesign/opensourcedesign.github.io/content/resources/scenarios-for-usability.md

 that code needs to be changed.
 There are two risks when changing labels:

-- Existing users are familiar with the old label and that the change will be confusing to them
+- Existing users are familiar with the old label and that the change will be confusing to them.
-- The new label is longer than the available space, which is particularly relevant in languages like German.
+- The new label is longer than the available space, which is particularly relevant in languages like German, which typically have longer words than English.

 ### Resources

 - [The Grammar of Interactivity](https://www.theguardian.com/info/developer-blog/2013/jan/02/interactive-button-text-grammar)
+- [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/), Match Between the System and the Real World.

 ## Improve Icons